 Based on the student's research ability and performance, these assistantships are supported by external research contracts or grants, and offered by the individual faculty member who administers the contracted research.
 Students may check with individual faculty to determine the availability of research assistantships.

-BYU Office of National Scholarships, Fellowships and Programs has information on a variety of national highly competitive opportunities.
+Honors Advisement Center has information on a variety of national highly competitive opportunities.
 Some applications are due before BYU Graduate school application deadlines, so early planning is a must.

 Funding through BYU Office of Graduate Studies includes research, mentoring, traveling, and other awards to BYU Graduate Students.